A Fantastic Itinerary For 4 Days In Rome

 view from Orange Garden

-Other options include taxis, which have a €50 flat rate, or a private transfer, either shared or private.
+Other options include taxis, which have a flat rate of around €50 to travel from the airport to the city center, or a private transfer, either shared or private.

-Rome is well connected by train to the rest of Italy.
-There are many train stations in Rome but the long distance trains usually go from Roma Termini station.
-You can buy tickets and check the train timetable here.
+Rome is well connected by train to the rest of the country.
+There are many train stations in Rome but the long distance trains usually go via Roma Termini Station, from where you can hop on one of the metro lines to reach your hotel.

 Garbatella